5 biggest winners and losers in college basketball this week

 Winners

-▲ No. 3 Maryland Terrapins — Up 2 spots in the AP Top 25 Poll
+▲ No. 3 Ohio State Buckeyes — Up 3 spots in the AP Top 25 Poll

-Despite suffering a bit of a scare against the unranked Harvard Crimson during the second round of the Orlando Invitational Tournament on Friday, the Maryland Terrapins went on to sweep the field and remain undefeated on the season.
-Their 84-63 win over the Marquette Golden Eagles in the championship was particularly impressive, especially considering Maryland held Marquette sharpshooter Markus Howard – who had dropped a whopping 51 points on the USC Trojans two days prior – to just six points on the afternoon.
-Now No. 3 Maryland will face two unranked teams in the Notre Dame Fighting Irish and Illinois Fighting Illini this week and, barring a disaster, should remain in the top five for the foreseeable future.
+Ohio State marched into the Dean Smith Center with a tall task on its hands: taking down a top-10 Blue Blood squad on its home floor.
+The then-No. 6 Buckeyes managed to live up to the moment and then some, toppling the No. 7 North Carolina Tar Heels by 25 points and asserting themselves as a force to be reckoned with not only in the Big Ten but also in the college basketball landscape at large.
+They followed up that monumental effort with a decisive 32-point win against the Penn State Nittany Lions.
+They should cruise to more victories before facing a tough test in the No. 8 Kentucky Wildcats at a neutral site on December 21.

+▲ No. 11 Baylor Bears — Up 7 spots in the AP Top 25 Poll

+The Baylor Bears had the best week of all the teams in the AP Poll.
+After taking down the Maryland Eastern Shore Hawks by a whopping 32 points, the then-No. 18 Bears hosted the undefeated Arizona Wildcats.
+Guard MaCio Teague poured in a game-high 19 points while forward Freddie Gillespie notched a crucial 17-point, 13-rebound double-double in the impressive upset.
+Baylor has yet another top-20 showdown right around the corner with a matchup against the No. 18 Butler Bulldogs Tuesday night.

-▲ No. 4 Michigan Wolverines — Enter the AP Top 25 Poll
+▲ No. 6 Gonzaga Bulldogs — Up 3 spots in the AP Top 25 Poll

 - source